What is the maximum remuneration increase available under the Workplace Bargaining Policy 2018 (the Policy)?

 - 2.0% 24 months from commencement.

 Spreading out wage increases over time assists in affordability and ensures employees have pay increases to look forward to in the final year.
-By doing so, agencies can avoid the perception that employees have not had a reasonable pay increase in the period leading up to the next bargaining round.
+By doing so, agencies can avoid the perception that employees have not had a reasonable pay increase in the period leading up to the time when the next workplace arrangement is being considered.

 Can agencies trade conditions for higher remuneration?